-Excipients/Inactive Ingredients: Excipient with known effect: each tablet contains 61.84 mg lactose (as monohydrate).
+Excipient with known effect: Each film-coated tablet contains 61.8 mg lactose (as monohydrate).

-Tablet core: Lactose monohydrate, Maize starch, Povidone K 30, Sodium starch glycolate type A, Stearic acid, Magnesium stearate, Silica, colloidal anhydrous.
+Excipients/Inactive Ingredients: Tablet core: Lactose monohydrate, Maize starch, Povidone (K30), Sodium starch glycolate type A, Stearic acid, Magnesium stearate, Colloidal anhydrous silica.

 Film-coating: Hypromellose, Yellow iron oxide (E172), Glycerol, Macrogol 6000, Magnesium stearate, Titanium dioxide (E171).

-Printing ink containing shellac, propylene glycol and indigotine (E132) aluminium lake.
+Printing ink containing shellac, propylene glycol and indigo carmine aluminium lake (E132).

 Pharmacology: Pharmacodynamics: Mechanism of action: Agomelatine is a melatonergic agonist (MT1 and MT2 receptors) and 5-HT2C antagonist.
 Binding studies indicate that agomelatine has no effect on monoamine uptake and no affinity for α, β adrenergic, histaminergic, cholinergic, dopaminergic and benzodiazepine receptors.